-H Street Bikeway
+H Street Bikeway: overview

 The H Street Bikeway to Sacramento Valley Station project is presenting at the SacATC meeting this week, Thursday, February 19, starting at 5:30 PM.
 A community workshop will be held Thursday, February 26, starting at 5:30 PM at city hall, room 1119.
 This project is part of a large grant-funded project (TIRCP – Transit and Intercity Rail Capital Program) to improve Sacramento Valley Station.
 H Street is the main access route from the station for bicyclists.
 There are no safe routes to the station, at this time.